mariusoe/continuous-internet-speed-test/README.md

 You can start the tool with an argument that specifies a custom config-file:
 `java -jar cist.jar /path/to/your/setting.ini`.
 If no configuration file is specified, the default `settings.ini` will be loaded.

+### API Documentation
+An api documentation is provided on the gh-pages branch and can be accessed [here](mariusoe.github.io/continuous-internet-speed-test/).

 ### Example configuration file
 ```
 # The result file